hapticMonkey/OSVR/README.md

 To install one of them, run (for example): brew install homebrew/science/opencv</code>
 <hr>
 The reason is that the location of the opencv has moved.
 We need to install it first before installing OSVR.
 Do not install opencv3.
 OSVR requires opencv2.
-Perform the install in this order (be prepared to wait a very long time as each dependancy is downloaded and installed):
+Perform the install in this order (be prepared to wait a very long time as each dependancy is downloaded and installed):<p>
 <code>
 brew tap homebrew/science<br>
 brew install opencv